rkruk/fresh-zsh/README.md

-# This is my personal fork of [fresh](http://freshshell.com/) repository.
+# <h2 align="center"> This is my personal fork of [fresh](http://freshshell.com/) repository.</h2>

-I made some changes in the `.freshrc` file - which were the main and only reason of my decision to fork `fresh` repo and not use it directly as is.
+I've changed  a few bits here and there.
+The biggest differences are in the `.freshrc` file - which were the main and only reason of my decision to fork `fresh` repo and not to use it directly as is.

 `fresh` is a fantastic tool to source shell configuration (aliases, functions, etc) from others into your own configuration files.
 Think of it as Bundler for your dot files.